[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 "Cast While Channeling / Spellslinger / other clever gearing setups to trigger Animate Weapon?"

-I fully researched and considered most automation methods, and the conclusion I reached was Not Worth It.
+I fully researched various automation methods, and the conclusion I reached was Not Worth It.
 Huge loss of DPS for very small added convenience, and gem slots are in short supply as it is.
 Link an Unleash Support to Animate Weapon if you are bothered by casting it repeatedly.
 For a fully automated build, look into Chains of Command with a Scion instead.

 "Does your build work with Chains of Command?"